simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 simulated machine.
 The variable ``smpi/host-speed`` allows one to specify the computational speed of the host machine (in flop/s) to use when scaling the execution times.
-It defaults to 20000, but you really want to update it to get accurate simulation results.
+It defaults to 20000, but you really want to adjust it to get accurate simulation results.

-When the code is constituted of numerous consecutive MPI calls, the previous mechanism feeds the simulation kernel with numerous tiny computations.
-The ``smpi/cpu-threshold`` item becomes handy when this impacts badly the simulation performance.
+When the code consists of numerous consecutive MPI calls, the previous mechanism feeds the simulation kernel with numerous tiny computations.
+The ``smpi/cpu-threshold`` item becomes handy when this impacts badly on the simulation performance.
 It specifies a threshold (in seconds) below which the execution chunks are not reported to the simulation kernel (default value: 1e-6).

 .. note:: The option ``smpi/cpu-threshold`` ignores any computation time spent below this threshold.
-SMPI does not consider the `amount` of these computations; there is no offset for this.
+SMPI does not consider the `amount of time` of these computations; there is no offset for this.
 Hence, a value that is too small, may lead to unreliable simulation results.

-In some cases, however, one may wish to disable simulation of application computation.
-This is the case when SMPI is used not to simulate an MPI applications, but instead an MPI code that performs "live replay" of another MPI app (e.g., ScalaTrace's replay tool, various on-line simulators that run an app at scale).
+In some cases, however, one may wish to disable simulation of the computation of an application.
+This is the case when SMPI is used not to simulate an MPI application, but instead an MPI code that performs "live replay" of another MPI app (e.g., ScalaTrace's replay tool, or various on-line simulators that run an app at scale).
 In this case the computation of the replay/simulation logic should not be simulated by SMPI.
 Instead, the replay tool or on-line simulator will issue